CaptainChicky/Remove-Adobe-Genuine-Client/README.md

 There are two scripts.
 One is named "Delete Adobe Genuine Service Popup.cmd", and this is a slow-going guide, which will help notify the user every single step that will happen.
 Then there is the file "Delete Adobe Genuine Service Popup without prompt.cmd" that will immediately start and finish deleting all files given in the guide script, to avoid consuming too much time during subsequent uses.

+**Important note**: If a file, service, or folder doesn't exist, the script will output an error.
+This is completely normal, so do not be alarmed, and continue to proceed, as the errors will cause no problems.

 # Closing...
 Have fun with removing the Adobe Genuine Client either *for educational purposes*, or *for convenience **in genuine software**, after **exhausting all other means** of dealing with a* **false popup** originating from the Genuine Client 😛!